HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/nicer/data-analysis-nicer.md

   name: heasoft
   display_name: heasoft
   language: python
-title: Getting started with NICER data analysis
+title: Getting started with NICER data
 ---

-# Getting started with NICER data analysis
+# Getting started with NICER data

 ## Learning Goals

-By the end of this tutorial, you will be able to (list 2 - 5 high level goals):
+By the end of this tutorial, you will be able to:

--   Write a python tutorial using [MyST markdown](https://mystmd.org) format.
--   Meet all of the checklist requirements to submit your code for code review.
+- Download NICER observation data files for a given ObsID.
+- Process and clean raw NICER data into "level 2" (science ready) products.
+- Extract a spectrum, fit a model to it using pyXspec, and plot the results.
+- Extract a light curve, account for good-time-intervals, and plot it.

 ## Introduction

 In this tutorial, we will go through the steps of analyzing a NICER observation (with ObsID 4020180445) of 'PSR B0833-45' using `heasoftpy`.

 ### Inputs